 But I don't really think it's laziness, not really.
 It's more like... "otherness".
 I'm too busy with other things to be spending all of my free time planning and carrying out elaborate homeschooling plans.
 There are babies to grow!
 Meals to prepare!
 Photographs to take!
 Books to be read!
 Shoot ladies, there's chocolate to be eaten, and one cannot eat sufficient quantities of chocolate if she's all wrapped up in being SuperHomeschooler of the Year.

 Several years ago I was told by a lady that she could never homeschool because she wasn't a salt-dough-map-making kind of mom.
-Oh, but I am so not a salt-dough-map-making kind of mom.
+But I am so not a salt-dough-map-making kind of mom.
 Nothing makes me groan so loud as to read, in a set of lesson plans, a complex set of instructions telling me how to mummify a chicken or create a raised relief depiction of Egypt.

-I mean, it's just not going to happen.
-And truth be told, I'm not all that convinced that homeschooling mothers need to engage in such elaborate activities to make learning worthwhile.
+Truth be told, I'm not all that convinced that homeschooling mothers need to engage in such elaborate activities to make learning worthwhile.
 Mama needs to be peaceful and happy!
 I don't know about you, but I'm not very peaceful or happy when I'm running around like a madwoman, trying to find enough baking soda or vinegar for the next amazing science experiment.

 I have become convinced that a peaceful and happy mother is the real key to successful homeschooling.
 Choosing excellent materials is important, of course.
 Establishing a healthy daily routine is enormously helpful.
 Developing an active social life is essential.
 We can read up on every curriculum on the market, listen to webcasts, devour articles, attend conferences, participate in co-ops or support groups, and otherwise get our ducks in a perfect little row, but none of this will have the same impact on the life of a homeschooling family as a peaceful and happy mother.